 Dr. Xiaotian Zhang earned a B.S. in biological sciences from Fudan University in Shanghai, China followed by a Ph.D. from Baylor College of Medicine in Houston, Texas.
 As a graduate student in the laboratory of Dr. Margaret Goodell at Baylor, Dr. Zhang contributed significantly to the field’s understanding of leukomogenesis through discoveries that shed light on how DNMT3A and the TET2/IDH1/2 pathway synergize and the development of critical models to study this process.
 He also conceptualized and designed novel CRISPR/Cas9 tools to aid in epigenetic research.
 He has won several awards, including a Best of ASH Abstract Selection Award during the 2014 American Society of Hematology Annual Meeting.
-In March 2017, he joined the laboratory of Dr. Gerd Pfeifer at Van Andel Research Institute as a VARI Fellow.
+In March 2017, he joined the laboratory of Dr. Gerd Pfeifer at Van Andel Institute as a VAI Fellow.

 Targeted modification of DNA methylation

 Major breakthroughs in modern molecular biology—restriction enzymes, Taq polymerase and CRISPR—all spring from the utilization of simple bacterial enzymes.
 Inspired by this, we engineered bacterial DNA methyltransferase as a tethered enzyme with dCas9 to perform targeted CpG DNA methylation in mammalian cells.
 So far, our tool represents the most specific and efficient tool for locus-specific targeted DNA methylation.
 Additionally, we aim to utilize other biochemically well-known proteins from Mother Nature that will help us to engineer the epigenome efficiently.